-0.4 C

 Feedforward neural networks are often used in tasks like image recognition, speech recognition, and natural language processing.
 For example, a feedforward network can be trained to recognize handwritten digits by analyzing pixel values and identifying patterns in the data.

-See also "The Science Behind Reinforcement Learning: A Comprehensive Overview"
+See also "Unlocking the Key Concepts of Reinforcement Learning: A Comprehensive Guide"

 Convolutional Neural Networks